 Get your chocolate couverture at Prime Chocolate and save 10 % with the code ThankYouNora

-Pour the cake batter into the prepared Bundt pans and place them in the preheated oven.
-Bake on the second rack from the bottom for about 50 minutes.
+- Step Eight: Pour the batter into the prepared pans and bake for about 50 minutes.

-Take the cakes out of the oven and let them cool for 15 minutes before removing them from the Bundt pans.
+- Step Nine: Remove the cakes and allow them to cool for 15 minutes before removing them from the pan and cooling it fully.